 Chio’s School Road

 Chio’s School Road follows the mishaps and misadventures of the title character, Chio Miyama, on her way to school.
-Usually the culprit of her dangerously close run-ins with tardiness are the cause of her gaming obsession.
-You could say late-night dungeon runs and new releases are her kyrptonite.
+Usually the culprit of her dangerously close run-ins with tardiness is her massive gaming obsession.
+You could say late-night dungeon grinds and new releases are her kyrptonite.
 Even in the first episode we’re shown that this hobby effects more than just her punctuality.
 For example, when her usual route is cut off she does the only logical thing in a true gamer’s mind: parkour her way there on the rooftops, just like in a platformer.

 The show is chock full of hilarious situations like this Chio gets herself into.
 But if that’s the case, will she be able to retain her peaceful, entirely average image?